Applications of cone structures to the anisotropic rheonomic Huygens' principle: Ellipsoids and quadratic simplification

 \begin{rem} To check that these equations agree with Richards' \cite{R}, notice that we have assumed independence between $h$ and $W$ in the model.
 However, Richards originally claimed as an experimental fact (within certain limits) that the ratio $ a/b $ depends on the wind speed only, with the vector $ W $ always aligned with the major axis of the ellipse.
 This means that the wind not only displaces the initial indicatrices, but also deforms them.
 In the simplest model (used by Richards), the fire spread can be approximated in the tangent space by a sphere, which is deformed to an ellipse when the wind appears.
 With this model in mind, it is convenient to write the components $(c_1,c_2)$ of the wind vector $ W=(w_1,w_2) $ with respect to the (orthonormal) basis defined by the main axes of the ellipses.
 Namely, put

 where $ R^{-1}_{\theta} $ is the counter-clockwise rotation matrix, and substitute $(w_1,w_2)$ in our equations \eqref{eq:rich1} and \eqref{eq:rich2}.
 This way, one arrives exactly at Markvorsen's equations (who also considered a wind independent of the metric), see \cite[Thm.
-9.1]{M16}, \cite[Thm.
+9.1]{M16} and \cite[Thm.
 8.1]{M17}.
-Then, Richards' equations (labelled (10), (11) in \cite{R}) are obtained by setting $c_2=0$, so that the wind blows along the semi-axis $ a $. \end{rem}
+Then, Richards' equations \cite[Eqs.
+(10), (11)]{R} are obtained by setting $c_2=0$, so that the wind blows along the semi-axis $ a $. \end{rem}